 Attracting Beneficial Bugs to Your Garden

-The single, most important way to attract beneficial bug to your garden is to feed them.
+The single, most important way to attract beneficial bugs to your garden is to feed them.
 Many of the adult stages of the insects above feed on pollen and nectar, so if you have a bountiful blooming garden from spring through fall, they will be attracted.
 Once these insects begin to feed in your gardens, they will stay and lay their eggs, hence repeating the cycle.
 This is an excellent way to begin organic gardening practices.

 Keeping water available during dry spells is also a way to keep what you have attracted around.
 This is especially true of gardens found in more arid climates.
 Insects will seek out moisture and will stay where it is available.
 Of course, this means pests will be attracted to, but hopefully will be outweighed by the good.
-Mulching and leaf litter is a way to provide good cover and a home for early stages of these insects as well.
+Mulching and leaf litter is a way to provide good cover and a home for the early stages of these insects as well.

-Unfortunately, when we attempt to control insect infestations using both chemical or organic defenses, good bugs are often a casualty to these treatments since they are susceptible to the same poisons and techniques that kill the bad guys.
+Unfortunately, when we attempt to control insect infestations using chemical or organic defenses, good bugs are often a casualty of these treatments since they are susceptible to the same poisons and techniques that kill the bad guys.
 Since good and bad bugs are both often located in the same areas as one another, you may find that you want to take a new approach to how you treat your yard against destructive pests.
-The first step towards keeping your beneficial insect colonies intact is to be able to correctly know what you are looking at and being able to determine whether each is a friend or foe.
+The first step towards keeping your beneficial insect colonies intact is to be able to correctly know what you are looking at and be able to determine whether each is a friend or foe.

 I am completely guilty of falling prey to the ‘only good bug is a dead bug’ mentality.
 This is especially true when I have missed the early warning signs of insect damage and end up overtreating everything in my attempts to wipe out my garden bug population in one fell swoop.
 Unfortunately, this type of practice is horrific for your beneficial insects, and there are few tips to help keep them thriving despite the steps you may take to wipe out the harmful culprits.

-– Avoid Harsh Pesticides
+Avoid Harsh Pesticides

 Of course, there is nothing wrong with using insecticides when your garden is at serious risk of being overrun with pests.
-Always try to use the least harsh pesticides and avoid using incorrectly or applying a wide application unless absolutely necessary.
+Always try to use the least harsh pesticides and avoid using them incorrectly or applying a wide application unless necessary.
 Check for when your beneficial insects are most active before using and look for those that need a direct contact application so you can get directly at what is causing havoc with your plants rather than leaving a poisonous residue behind.

 Read your labels to ensure you are treating the pests correctly and using the insecticide as it should be used.
 Often applications are not applied to plants in the correct manner, which can cause harm to the plant and leave the insects untouched.
-Some insecticides are more specific to certain types of bugs, leaving other unscathed.
+Some insecticides are more specific to certain types of bugs, leaving others unscathed.
 These can be extremely helpful if you know exactly what you are up against.

-– Use Insecticidal Oils and Soaps
+Use Insecticidal Oils and Soaps

 We’d love to hear from you below, and as always, please share!